michiels/jquery-pageswipe/README.md

 ## Commercial use and licensing

-The plugin is released under the GPLv2.
-This basically means that you can use and (re)distribute this plugin and your changes as long as your new version or the application you are using this plugin is released under these same terms.
+The plugin is released under the AGPLv3.
+This basically means that you can use change, and (re)distribute this plugin standalone and in your own web applications as long as the software you distribute it with is released under these same terms.

 In most cases, this is not suitable for your own closed priorietary software.